 If you think you are an entrepreneurial young person, maybe starting your very own business is the path for you.
 This option allows you to be self-employed and gives you the chance to explore your passions in order to make a living.
 Small businesses are being created all of the time; providing hundreds of different services and catering to all types of people and businesses.
 You could begin a business for dog-walking, crafts, website design and many, many other things.
-If you’re looking for ideas for a business that can be run from your own home, check out 54 Small Business Ideas For Anyone Who Wants To Run Their Own Business.
+If you’re looking for ideas for a business that can be run from your own home, check out these 70 small business ideas.

 You have to bear in mind, however, that starting a business requires resilience and determination – you must be totally passionate about what you’re doing and willing to carry on, even if something doesn’t go the way it was planned.